 Print out or write the alphabet on a piece of paper, bury small letter magnets or beads in a plastic bin with kinetic sand, and have your child search for the letters in the sand.
 Once your child has uncovered a letter, he must match it to the corresponding letter on the paper.
 This matching game can be a fun alternative to traditional flashcards and puzzles.
 You can try the activity with both uppercase and lowercase letters, and help your child learn to recognize the difference.
 Teaching early literacy skills is much easier when the activity is new and fun!

 What are the developmental benefits of using kinetic sand?

 Kinetic sand is perfect for family fun and learning games!
 If you’re missing out on going to the beach this summer, try ordering or making some kinetic sand for your kids to enjoy!
-The possibilities for activities are endless.
+It's a new way to make learning fun, add fun ideas to your kids' sensory play and definitely a lot better than regular sand.
+So long as you let your kids have fun with kinetic sand under adult supervision, the possibilities for activities are endless.

 Meet Our KeaMommy Contributor: Kaitlyn Torrez

 I’m Kaitlyn Torrez, from the San Francisco Bay Area.
 I live with my husband and two children, Roman and Logan.
 I’m a former preschool teacher, currently enjoying being a stay at home mom.
 I love all things writing, coffee, and chocolate.
 In my free time, I enjoy reading, blogging, and working out.